Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: TDE Light Curves

+Now, we examine how the light curves respond to variations in the scale length while keeping the galactic mass fixed.
+We also consider an extreme case involving a highly compact environment.
+Although such configurations may be physically unrealistic, or at least not supported by current observations, they provide a useful diagnostic for assessing the full extent of environmental influence on TDE evolution.

-Figure~\ref{fig:sl} shows how the mass accretion rate and corresponding power-law index evolve over time for a range of galactic scale lengths.
-Much like the effect of increasing galactic mass, changes in the scale length affect the strength and timing of these features.
-As noted earlier, the timing of these signatures is closely tied to the accretion level, that is, when they appear earlier, they naturally occur at higher accretion rates.
-However, here the light curve reveals considerably more sensitivity to $s$.
+Figure \ref{fig:sl} (right panel) illustrates the time evolution of the mass accretion rate and the corresponding power-law index for different galactic scale lengths.
+As with increasing the host mass, varying the scale length also modifies both the strength and the timing of the environmental imprints.
+In contrast to the mass dependence, however, the response here is noticeably more sensitive to changes in $s$.

-The effect of this parameter becomes more apparent when examining the evolution of the power-law index as shown on the right panel.
-As the scale length increases, the rebrightening bump is delayed further along the timeline.
-If the scale length is too large, the bump is pushed so far to the right that it becomes undetectable, as it appears too late in time, and thus, becomes too faint to be observed.
-Physically, a large scale length diffuses the mass distribution to the point where its gravitational influence diminishes significantly.
-This offers a natural explanation for why the vast majority of observed TDEs appear as single, prominent outbursts.
-In most galaxies today, the stellar distribution is so spread out that its effect on the fallback dynamics can often be neglected.
-This is also one reason why many TDE models can assume an isolated black hole, with little loss of generality.

-Recall that in the previous subsection, the scale length is fixed at $s = 10^8$ and the galactic mass is varied across the range $m_{\mathrm{gal}} = 10^6$ to $10^8$, keeping the ratio $\log m_{\mathrm{gal}}/\log s \leq 1$.
-Under such a regime, it was noted that any environmental signatures is expected to emerge in timescales beyond the duration of typical observational campaigns and even beyond a human lifetime.
-Therefore, we also considered here an ultra-compact case where $\log m_{\mathrm{gal}}/ \log s > 1$.
-While such dense configurations may be rare and possibly not yet confirmed observationally (see \citet{Fathi}), they may offer valuable insight into the theoretical behavior of fallback curves under extreme conditions.

-Specifically, at $s = 10^6$ and $m_{\mathrm{gal}} = 10^7$, corresponding to $\log m_{\mathrm{gal}}/\log s \approx 1.17$, the accretion profile is dramatically altered, as seen in Figure \ref{fig:sl} (left panel).
-Notice that the initial peak becomes nearly sub-Eddington, while the secondary peak becomes so prominent that it surpasses the initial flare.
-This result suggests that in highly compact environments, TDE light curves can deviate strongly from canonical expectations, producing distinctive rebrightening behavior early enough and brightly enough to be potentially observable.
-While perhaps unrealistic for standard galactic bulges, such conditions might be found in highly dense nuclear star clusters or other exotic systems.

-Another noticeable effect of extreme compactness is the delayed onset of the flare itself.
-This is not actually surprising.
-Imagine if the galactic environment were compressed to a point mass (very small scale length), the system would effectively behave like a single, more massive black hole.
-As we have already seen in the previous subsection, increasing black hole mass naturally delays the flare onset.
-So, this behavior is fully consistent with the limiting case.

-Taken together, these findings underscore that the detectability of environmental imprints depends sensitively on the compactness of the surrounding mass distribution.
-The scale length must be small enough to meaningfully perturb fallback dynamics, but not so small that it behaves effectively as a point mass.